 UNIT 2 - EQUATIONS: POWERFUL PROBLEM SOLVING TOOLS 1

-INTRODUCTION TO EQUATIONS 3
+INTRODUCTION TO EQUATIONS

-What is an Expression
+What is an Expression 3

 WHAT IS AN EQUATION?

 WHAT DOES AN EQUATION LOOK LIKE?
+3

 DEFINITIONS

 TYPES OF EQUATIONS

 Equations that are Solved for the Unknown(s)

 Equations that Express a Relationship

 Identities

 More on Identities

-Exercise 4
+EXERCISE

-TECHNIQUES FOR SOLVING EQUATIONS 6
+TECHNIQUES FOR SOLVING EQUATIONS

-THE GOLDEN RULES OF SOLVING EQUATIONS 6
+THE GOLDEN RULES OF SOLVING EQUATIONS.

 EXAMPLES OF ONE-STEP AND TWO-STEP EQUATIONS

 CHECKING YOUR SOLUTIONS

-HOMEWORK
+Homework

 EXAMPLES OF SOLVING MORE COMPLICATED EQUATIONS

-Exercises: Check the Solutions to (a) and (b) Above
+Exercises: Check the Solutions to (a) and (b) Above 8

+USING GRAPHING TECHNOLOGY TO CHECK SOLUTIONS TO EQUATIONS 9

-SUMMARY
+SUMMARY 9

 Try this One!
+9

-WHY IT MAKES SENSE TO PERFORM THE SAME OPERATION TO BOTH SIDES 9
+WHY IT MAKES SENSE TO PERFORM THE SAME OPERATION TO BOTH SIDES

-HOMEWORK
+Homework

 SOLVING EQUATIONS CONTAINING FRACTIONS

 GENERAL PROCEDURE FOR SOLVING LINEAR EQUATIONS

-General Procedure for Solving Linear Equations

 EXAMPLES

-HOMEWORK
+Try This One!

+HOMEWORK.

 PRACTICE: SOLVING EQUATIONS CONTAINING FRACTIONS

-Answers
+Answers 12

 MANIPULATING (REARRANGING) EQUATIONS

-Example 1
+Example 1 13

 Solution

+EXAMPLE 2

-Example 2
+EXAMPLE 2 EXAMPLE 3

-Example 3 13

-Example 4
+EXAMPLE 5

-Example 5
+EXAMPLE 5

 EINSTEINIAN CHALLENGE!

 The Challenge

 SUMMARY

-Homework
+HOMEWORK

 PRACTICE: MANIPULATING EQUATIONS (CALLED "MODELLING WITH FORMULAS" IN THE TEXTBOOK)

-Answers
+Answers 16

-USING EQUATIONS TO SOLVE PROBLEMS 16
+USING EQUATIONS TO SOLVE PROBLEMS

 INTRODUCTION: THE POWER OF EQUATIONS

 EXAMPLE 1: THE POWER OF ALGEBRA!
-16

 Example 2

 Solution

 EXAMPLE 3

 Solution

 EXAMPLE 4

 Solution

 SUMMARY - USING EQUATIONS TO SOLVE PROBLEMS

-HOMEWORK
+Homework 19

-PRACTICE: MODELLING WITH ALGEBRA ("WORD PROBLEMS") 19
+PRACTICE: MODELLING WITH ALGEBRA ("WORD PROBLEMS") 20

-Answers
+HOMEWORK Practice: Modelling with Algebra ("Word Problems") Answers

 UNIT 2 SUMMARY OF MAIN IDEAS

 WHAT IS AN EQUATION?
-20
+21

 WHAT DOES AN EQUATION LOOK LIKE?

+THE GOLDEN RULES OF SOLVING EQUATIONS General Procedure for Solving Linear Equations Rearranging Equations Using Equations to Solve Problems 21

-GENERAL PROCEDURE FOR SOLVING LINEAR EQUATIONS 20
+GENERAL PROCEDURE FOR SOLVING LINEAR EQUATIONS

 REARRANGING EQUATIONS

-USING EQUATIONS TO SOLVE PROBLEMS 20
+Using Equations to Solve Problems

-UNIT 2 REVIEW QUESTIONS 21
+UNIT 2 REVIEW QUESTIONS

-Answers 21
+ANSWERS

 MORE PROBLEMS THAT CAN BE SOLVED USING EQUATIONS

-Answers
+ANSWERS 25